davetorok/MinimalBlueBikesPhilly/README.md

 * **Direction Arrow** is also aligned to the city grid, not the compass.

+* **Manual and Auto Refresh** By default, By default, data will "Auto Refresh" every 5 minutes.
+Auto Refresh can be turned off or set to 1,2,5,10,30 minutes in the Settings.
+Data can be manually refreshed at any time with the menu / action bar item.
+* **Stale Data Warnings** By default the last refresh time text will turn Yellow after 3 minutes and Red after 5 minutes.
+The Warning time can be turned off or changed to 1,3,5,10 minutes in the Settings

 ## Helpful Hints
 * Use the "Current Station" feature (long press a station)to find stations near your destination, or to find available bikes or docks near a desired station if full
 * The Settings screen allows for selecting the default sort type (distance is recommended) and whether the Home or Current station is set at app startup.

 ## Acknowledgements